vishnu67sankar/Pinnsformer-for-Power-Grid-Optimization/README.md

 # DL Project
 This team project, conducted by Vishnu Sankar, Ilias Baali, Cole Johnson, and Priyanshu Mehta, leverages a Transformer architecture integrated with PINNs to speed up power grid simulations while adhering to physics constraints.
+A more lightweight project can be found in another repo that I develoed here: https://github.com/vishnu67sankar/Power-Grid-Optimization/tree/main (easy to install and use, along with datasets), which explores transfer learning for Electric Powergrid Simulations.
+The project below needs considerable implementation efforts due to its dependencies on other projects (check [Steps to run the transformer model](#steps-to-run-the-transformer-model))

 ## Table of Contents
 - [Why does this Project matter?](#why-does-this-project-matter)